Unit VII. Presence

 interacts with presence.
 Review Table 6-7.
 Triads of Presence

-is calm and relatively inactive until something moves it.
-This something
+that is calm and relatively inactive until something moves it.
+This

-is a quality of energy or vibration.
-These two taken together create
+something is a quality of energy or vibration.
+These two taken together

 So there’s a stability factor and an action factor.
 This means there